Tughlaq dynasty: Feroz Shah Tughluq

 An educated sultan, Firoz Shah left a memoir.
 In it he wrote that he banned torture in practice in Delhi Sultanate by his predecessors, tortures such as amputations, tearing out of eyes, sawing people alive, crushing people's bones as punishment, pouring molten lead into throats, putting people on fire, driving nails into hands and feet, among others.
-The Sunni Sultan also wrote that he did not tolerate attempts by Rafawiz Shia Muslim and Mahdi sects from proselytizing people into their faith, nor did he tolerate Hindus who tried to rebuild their temples after his armies had destroyed those temples.
+The Sunni Sultan also wrote that he did not tolerate attempts by Rafawiz Shia Muslim and Mahdi sects from proselytising people into their faith, nor did he tolerate Hindus who tried to rebuild their temples after his armies had destroyed those temples.
 As punishment, wrote the Sultan, he put many Shias, Mahdi and Hindus to death (siyasat).
 Shams-i Siraj 'Afif, his court historian, also recorded Firoz Shah Tughlaq burning a Hindu Brahmin alive for converting Muslim women.
 In his memoirs, Firoz Shah Tughlaq lists his accomplishments to include converting Hindus to Sunni Islam by announcing an exemption from taxes and jizya for those who convert, and by lavishing new converts with presents and honours.
 Simultaneously, he raised taxes and jizya, assessing it at three levels, and stopping the practice of his predecessors who had historically exempted all Hindu Brahmins from jizya tax.
 He also vastly expanded the number of slaves in his service and those of amirs (Muslim nobles).
 Firoz Shah Tughlaq reign was marked by reduction in extreme forms of torture, eliminating favours to select parts of society, but an increased intolerance and persecution of targeted groups.
 After the death of his heir in 1376, Firuz Shah started strict implementation of Sharia throughout his dominions.

 Wazirabad mosque, near Delhi, was built during Firoz Shah Tughlaq reign.

 Firuz Shah suffered from bodily infirmities, and his rule was considered by his court historians as more merciful than that of Muhammad bin Tughlaq.
 When Firuz Shah came to power, India was suffering from a collapsed economy, abandoned villages and towns, and frequent famines.
 He undertook many infrastructure projects including an irrigation canal connecting Yamuna-Ghaggar and Yamuna-Sutlej rivers, bridges, madrasas (religious schools), mosques and other Islamic buildings.
-Firuz Shah Tughlaq is credited with patronizing Indo-Islamic architecture, including the installation of lats (ancient Hindu and Buddhist pillars) near mosques.
+Firuz Shah Tughlaq is credited with patronising Indo-Islamic architecture, including the installation of lats (ancient Hindu and Buddhist pillars) near mosques.
 The irrigation canals continued to be in use through the 19th century.
 After Feroz died in 1388, the Tughlaq dynasty's power continued to fade, and no more able leaders came to the throne.
 Firoz Shah Tughlaq's death created anarchy and disintegration of kingdom.
 In the years preceding his death, internecine strife among his descendants had already erupted.